 When I am not turning in my workshop, I am giving classes, demonstrations and hands on workshops in France and across the world.
-I am teaching woodturning in the Escoulen school in the south of France (aiguines) both for beginners, advanced and professionals.
-I am also teachin texturing and woodburning, and my own work, carving and turning.
+I am teaching woodturning in the Escoulen school in the south of France (Aiguines) both for beginners, advanced and professionals.
+I am also teaching texturing and woodburning, and my own work, carving and turning.
 I also teach classes in my own workshop, and for clubs and associations on a wide variety of topics, along with demonstrating for them.
-Amongst the clubs and associations I demonstrated for there is the TABP, tour d’Octavis, Willy Vanhoutte in Belgium, the Greater Vancouver Woodturners Guild, Cascade woodturning club… I also demonstrated for international symposium like the AFTAB symposium in Dax in 2019, the open day of the escoule school in 2018 and 2019, the AAW symposium in Raleigh in 2019, for Atelier d’Art de France…
+Amongst the clubs and associations I demonstrated for there is the TABP, tour d’Octavis, Willy Vanhoutte in Belgium, the Greater Vancouver Woodturners Guild, Cascade woodturning club… I also demonstrated for international symposium like the AFTAB symposium in Dax in 2019, the open day of the Escoulen school in 2018 and 2019, the AAW symposium in Raleigh in 2019, for Atelier d’Art de France…

 If you are interested in seeing some of those demonstrations or for a class or a workshop, please send me a message via the contact page of this website and subscribe to my newsletter.

 For clubs in the US I am available any time of day (US time), my schedule is not dependent on the French Time zone, so you do not need to work around that.

 Miniature teapots :

 Turning of a miniature teapot (approximately an inch) using the bedan and demonstration on how to use it with the bevel up for spindle turning, hollowing of the teapot with homemade hollowing tools (allen wrenches).
 Then turning of the lid and the spout (magnifiers not included) and coloring using Indian ink and gilding wax to create the damascus steel effect.
 Finally, demonstration on how the make the handle using a wire and a cotton string on the lathe.